joemccall86/cop5600-term-paper/notes.md

 and *BU$\prime$*, and found that they were very close.
 This indicates that the proposed learning algorithms are very effective.

+# Restless Pachers: Handling Exploration-Exploitation Tradeoffs in Security Domains

+This paper recognizes previous research in GSG but addresses the exploration-exploitation tradeoff.
+A patroller cannot defend and explore new territories simultaneously.
+Do they protect the targets that are already known to have a lot of poaching activities or expllore the targets that haven't been protected for a long time?

+The idea behind this paper is to model the problem as a Restless Multi-armed Bandit model to handle the limited observability challenge.

+They use a learning algorithm to learn the RMAB model based on the defender's historical observations.

+Third, they use the Whittle index policy to index the data, that can then be operated on using a binary search algorithm.

+For this term paper, I need to focus on the learning algorithm specifically.

+The learning model in use for this paper is Expectation Matching (EM)

+Partially Observable Markov Decision Process model (POMDP) models an agent's decision process.
+Every target in this game is modelled as a special POMDP model (as specified in section 4.1).
+They combine all of the POMDP models to form a special POMDP model that describes the whole problem.
+Solving the new POMDP model gives us the exact optimal strategy for the defender (Section 5).
+This can be solved naively, but grows exponentially based on the problem size.

+The paper runs experiments using a random strategy as a control group, the myopic (look ahead 1 round) strategy, exact POMDP (only for small scale problems mentioned in section 5), and Whittle Index Policy.
+This paper specifically compares the Whittle Index Policy to these other algorithms as baselines.

+On the large scale (n = 10), they cannot use the exact POMDP algorithm due to the large problem size.
+They do show that using the Whittle Index Policy out-performs all other strategies.

+Furthermore the runtime only increases linearly instead of exponentially like other algorithms.

+The paper compares the RMAB model to the models used in another security paper, and finds that it offers advantages when learning rounds become large.

+This paper compares itself to other work ("When Security Games Go Green").
+The previous papers fail to caputre the defender's lack of observation of attacks.
+The defender can only see a few attacks because of the size of the are.
+The defender does not have full knowledge of all attacker's actions.
+The second limitation mentioned is that the previous work does not address the fact that defenders may not fully observe the attacker even though she's patrolling the area.
+This is referred to as observational uncertainty.

 # Definitions

+## Expectation Matching (EM)

+## Restless Multi-armed Bandit (RMAB)

+## Wittle index policy

 ## Stackelberg Security Games (SSG)